Are you at risk if staff drive their own cars on business? | Moorepay

 With queues snaking round the block and many petrol stations running out completely, it was tempting to ask that lucky member of staff with a full tank to make a business trip for you in their own car.

-But is there a risk?
+Is there a risk?

 Well, yes, actually there is.
 In certain circumstances you can be held responsible for damage or injury they cause.
 Your organisation may also attract bad publicity.
+Using your own car on your employer’s business is a perfectly reasonable expectation.
+HMRC even provides guidance to avoid tax implications.

 But there’s a fundamental difference between someone driving to and from work (a domestic journey) and visiting a client or making a delivery on your behalf.
 The latter would certainly require the vehicle to be insured for business purposes.
 If you allow a member of staff to undertake such a journey without checking, they may effectively be uninsured, and you may become liable.